7 Minute Read

 What Should I DIY?

 Here’s the big question: What should you do yourself?
 You should only take on jobs that you feel confident about.
 Maybe it’s a simple fix like replacing the washer in a leaky faucet or assembling furniture.
-Or maybe it’s something more complex like fitting curtain rods or building some shelves.
+Or maybe it’s something more complex like painting the kitchen or installing built-ins to increase your home's value.

 It all depends on how good you feel about taking it on and how much time you have to do it.
 And the really great thing about DIY (along with being able to say, “Yeah, I did that!”) is that you’ll probably save money by not paying someone else to do it.